grafana/agent/docs/sources/flow/getting-started/migrating-from-operator.md

 ## Deploy Grafana Agent with Helm

-1. You will need to create a `values.yaml` file, which contains options for how to deploy your agent.
+1. You will need to create a `values.yaml` file, which contains options for how to deploy your Agent.
 You may start with the [default values](https://github.com/grafana/agent/blob/main/operations/helm/charts/grafana-agent/values.yaml) and customize as you see fit, or start with this snippet, which should be a good starting point for what the operator does:

     ```yaml
     agent: